Undergraduate Catalog

 273 Young Child Growth and Development.
 (3) A foundation course in theory and principles of the developmental continuum pre-natal through age 8, including an in-depth study of physical, social/emotional, cognitive, language, and aesthetic development; an exploration of child development within a socio-cultural context.
 A minimum grade of C- is required of Teacher Education majors.
 Restricted: early childhood program or departmental permission.
 IAI: ECE 912.

 274 The Young Child as a Learner.
-(3) The child’s acquisition of language, intellectual, and personality development.
-Relationship between child’s growth and development, his/her activities outside and within social institutions.
+(3) Children’s acquisition of language, intellectual, and personality development.
+Relationship between children’s growth and development, their activities outside and within social institutions.
 A minimum grade of C- is required of Teacher Education majors.
 Restricted: early childhood program or departmental permission.

 276 Parent/Community Involvement.
 (2) Techniques for working with and involving families/communities, including conferencing skills, newsletters, home-visits, parent education, volunteers, meetings, and other ways to develop open communication and parental and community support.
 A minimum grade of C- is required of Teacher Education majors.
 Restricted: departmental permission.